getpelican/pelican-plugins/thumbnailer/Readme.md

 Thumbnail Creation of images
 ============================

-This plugin creates thumbnails for all of the images found under a specific directory, in various thumbnail sizes.
-It requires PIL to function properly since PIL is used to resize the images, and will only rebuild a thumbnail if it doesn't already exists (to save processing time).
+This plugin creates thumbnails for all of the images found under a specific directory, in various thumbnail sizes It requires `PIL` to function properly since `PIL` is used to resize the images, and will only rebuild a thumbnail if it doesn't already exists (to save processing time)

 Installation
 -------------

-Set up like a normal plugin by setting PLUGIN_PATH, and adding "thumbnailer" to the PLUGINS list.
+Set up like a normal plugin by setting `PLUGIN_PATH`, and adding `thumbnailer` to the `PLUGINS` list.

 [PIL](http://www.pythonware.com/products/pil/) or [Pillow](http://pillow.readthedocs.org/en/latest/installation.html#)
 is required.
 If you go with Pillow, you need to install some additional